-This category prevents denial of employment and/or educational opportunities because of a person has, or is perceived to have a permanent categories are American Indian or Alaskan Native, Asian, Black or African American, Hawaiian or Other Pacific Islander, and White.
-Persons from a mixed racial backgrounds do not need to prove their exact heritage in order to assert that they have been discriminated against based on race.
-Likewise, this category ETHNICINATIONAL ORIGIN - This category prevents denial of covers persons being discriminated against because they are married to persons of employment and/or educational opportunities because of a person's ancestoral a different race other than their own.
+This category prevents denial of equal employment and/or educational apportunities because a person either has, or is perceived to educational apportunities because of a person's race.
+The five federally have a permanent impairment that substantially limits or prevents a major life recognized racial categories are American Indian or Alaskan Native, Asian, Black or African American, Hawaiian or Other Pacific Islander, and White.
+This category also prevents discrimination and harassment because of educational opportunities because of a person's sincerely held religious about discrimination, filing a charge of discrimination, or participating in civil rights investigative proceedings.

-RELIGION - Tris category prevents denial of employment and/or educational opportunities because of a person's sincerely held religious beliefs.
+This category prevents denial of equal employment and/or educational opportunities because of a person's biological sex.

-8EX - This category prevents denial of equal employment and/or educational opportunities because of a person's male or female gender.
+3EXUAL ORIENTATION - This category prevents denied of equal GENETIC INFORMATION (GINA) - This category prevents denied employment and/or educational opportunities because of persons actual or